Stagecoach founder charged with human trafficking

 It now employs close to 25,000 people and runs nearly a quarter of the UK bus market, according to its website.

-The company’s 80-year-old co-founder was reported on the Sunday Times Rich List to be worth £730m in 2020, and has owned Beaufort Castle, near in Inverness, since 2004.
+Dame Ann was reported on the Sunday Times Rich List to be worth £730m in 2020, and has owned Beaufort Castle, near in Inverness, since 2004.